Texas Tech University

 6. Frequency and Amount of Deductions

 a.
 All authorized deductions will be submitted to Human Resources as an amount to be deducted each pay period, with a start and no end date.
-The amount of the deduction will be entered on the form and will be based on fees established by the Office of University Recreation for the type and length of membership selected.
+The amount of the deduction will be entered on the form and will be based on prices established by University Recreation for the type and length of membership selected.
 The deduction will be ongoing until it is canceled by the employee.

 b.
-Fees established by the Office of University Recreation are subject to change.
-In the event of a fee change, the Office of University Recreation will attempt to contact all members enrolled in payroll deduction via email and phone.
-The Office of University Recreation will provide detailed information regarding the fee change and new deduction amount.
-Members will have the opportunity to consent to the new deduction amount or cancel membership before the fee change.
-Any member who cannot be reached will have their membership canceled and deductions stopped on the effective date of the fee change.
+Prices established by University Recreation are subject to change.
+In the event of a price change, University Recreation will attempt to contact all members enrolled in payroll deduction via email and phone.
+University Recreation will provide detailed information regarding the price change, new deduction amount, and effective date.
+Members will have the opportunity to cancel membership before the effective date of the change in price.
+If no cancellation is received, membership will continue with the new price.

 c.
 If the employee is paid on a semi-monthly schedule, the deduction will be taken from each paycheck.
 If the employee is paid on a monthly schedule, the deduction will be taken from the check issued on the first working day of the month.